Please Wait a Moment

 Communications office size:

-The top 5 responsibilities for NSPRA members are crisis communications, external communications, social media, community relations/public engagement and media relations.
+The top 5 responsibilities for NSPRA members are crisis communications, social media, external communications, community relations/public engagement and website management.

 As you review these demographics, picture the target audience for your presentation: Who would benefit most from what you have to share?